MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pd_capabilities.md

 The number of elements for an array of NDIS_GFP_WILDCARD_MATCH_PROFILE structures.

+### -field MinimumModerationInterval

+### -field MaximumModerationInterval

+### -field ModerationIntervalGranularity

+### -field MaxRxQueueSize

+### -field MaxTxQueueSize

+#### - DmaAddressWidth

+The DMA address width that the provider supports.
+Ideally, providers would support a 64-bit wide DMA address width, and setting this value to 0 indicates that a 64-bit wide DMA address.
+Providers must support a minimum of 32-bits in width, this means that valid values are either 0 or between 32-64 inclusive.

 ## -remarks

 This structure must be aligned on an 8-byte boundary.

 If the provider has a flexible implementation where it supports a maximum number of N queues, where any queue can be purposed flexibly as either an Rx or Tx queue, the provider should advertise ~N/2 for the MaxNumberOfRxQueues and MaxNumberOfTxQueues values because clients typically create a matching number of Rx and Tx queues.